dshuffma-ibm/rapid-couchdb-backup/README.md

 	// It will back off once a 429 response code is found.
 	// defaults 50
 	max_rate_per_sec: 30,

-	// [optional] the maximum number of global queries to be waiting on.
-	// defaults 10
-	max_parallel_globals: 8,

 	// [optional] the maximum number of read queries to be waiting on.
 	// defaults 20